 If it’s only the auto insurance certificate that you need, simply fill out an online request for an auto insurance certificate.

-Your Customer Centre allows you to save your auto insurance card directly on your mobile phone.
+From your online account, you can save your auto insurance card on your mobile phone.

 Yes, the principal driver and other drivers (spouse, children or other drivers included under the insurance contract) who use the vehicle must have electronic or paper proof of insurance.

 They must first sign up for the secure Customer Centre website to get an electronic insurance card.
 They can then print it out if they wish.